-A big challenge to finding cancer early is that most men do not have any early physical symptoms of prostate cancer.
+A big challenge to finding prostate cancer symptoms early is that most men do not have any physical problems or discomfort.

 Urinary problems that are related to prostate cancer may appear more suddenly (such as in a few months rather than years).

 Your loved one should talk to his doctor about any urinary problems or changes, even if he feels they are not much of a bother.

 Since there are few visible symptoms, one way to help detect cancer early is through simple screening tests.

 The American Cancer Society.
 Prostate Cancer. http://www.cancer.org.
 Accessed March 17, 2015.

 American Urological Association.
 The Management of Localized Prostate Cancer. http://www.auanet.org.
 Accessed September 1, 2008.

 Bostwick DG, Crawford DE, Higano CS, Roach M, eds.
 American Cancer Society’s Complete Guide to Prostate Cancer.
 Atlanta, GA: American Cancer Society Health Promotions; 2005.